ropsutius/wsd2020/README.md

 ## Running

-You can run the service locally by first setting the credentials of the local database in the .env file.
+You can run the service locally by first setting the credentials of the local database in the .env file by replacing the \${} placeholders.
 After that the application can be started from the root folder using

 deno run --unstable --allow-all app.js